 Leonardo DiCaprio has always been a solo actor capitalizing on his great looks and amazing talent in acting, which is probably why we’ve never seen him in a superhero movie or any other B-movies before.

 If you’ve seen his movies after Titanic, then you would agree with me that they are all gold and he’s already got an Oscar best actor award to prove it.
-But the reason why he was able to portray his role as a gunrunner and smuggler so effectively in the Sierra Leone Civil War was because of his training in Krav Maga.
+But the reason why he was able to portray his role as a gunrunner and smuggler so effectively in the Sierra Leone Civil War in Blood Diamond was because of his training in Krav Maga.

 The Debt that Stars Helen Miren and Jessica Chastain also Trained in Krav Maga for their Role

 Since this movie is about an Israeli Mossad agent, it’s a no-brainer that Krav Maga would be involved in the training of the actors for The Debt, and it is.

 The story of this film revolves around a young Mossad agent Rachel Singer (Chastain) whose mission was to capture Nazi war criminal Dieter Vogel, who experimented on the Jews that led to the deaths of hundreds of thousands during WWII.